When it comes to your sales process, take some ideas from your dating life.

-If you are trying to ace that first impression with your potential customer, the sell sheet is the way to go!
+If you are trying to ace that first impression with your potential customer, the sales sheet is the way to go!

 The days of six-panel brochures are long gone because too much too soon can put off a prospective buyer.
 (Just like proposing marriage on the first date!)

-For this reason, sell sheets can help in making the prospect interested, before the sales team even knows that they exist.
+For this reason, sales sheets can help in making the prospect interested, before the sales team even knows that they exist.

-Today, we’re going to take a closer look at sell sheets, why they matter, and how to create one using Bit.ai.
+Today, we’re going to take a closer look at sale sheets, why they matter, and how to create one using Bit.ai.